-The RUS broadband funds are supplied by the Farm bill, which is reauthorized every five years, and the annual appropriations bill.
-The 2018 Farm bill included $600 million in funds for rural broadband programs.
+The RUS broadband funds are supplied by the farm bill, which is reauthorized every five years, and the annual appropriations bill.
+The 2018 U.S. Farm Bill included $600 million in funds for rural broadband programs.
 The 2019 Consolidated Appropriations Act provided $30 million to Community Connect broadband grants, $47 million for DLT grants, an additional $5.83 million to subsidize the rural broadband loan to a level of $29.851 million, and $1.73 million in loan subsidies for a total loan level of $690 million for the Telecommunications Infrastructure Loan and Loan Guarantee Program.
-It also allocated $550 million for the ReConnect Program
+It also allocated $550 million for the ReConnect Program.

 The RUS is prohibited from prioritizing one technology over others in broadband loan applications.
 That means it must weigh newer, faster technologies such as DOCSIS and fiber equally with older technologies like DSL.
 However, the RUS does have some latitude in setting a minimum data speed for broadband projects under the loan program.
 That speed is currently set at 10 Mbps downstream and 1 Mbps upstream.

 These grants provide funding for broadband services through one-time grants to tribes, cooperatives, universities and private companies.
 The money is used to build broadband infrastructure that can further community development and improvement.
-The funds can be used to support construction, acquisition (and spectrum acquisition), and leasing of facilities needed to deploy broadband services to critical community facilities, and to offer broadband service to residents and business within the proposed service area.
-Awardees must provide “basic broadband transmission” to all critical community facilities within the proposed area for two years free of charge
+The funds can be used to support construction, acquisition (and spectrum acquisition), as well as the leasing of facilities needed to deploy broadband services to critical community facilities.
+The funds can also be used to offer broadband service to residents and businesses within the proposed service area.
+Awardees must provide “basic broadband transmission” to all critical community facilities within the proposed area for two years free of charge.

 FCC’s Universal Service Fund

-The FCC’s “universal service” principle is that all Americans should have access to communications services.
+The FCC’s “universal service” principle means that all Americans should have access to communications services.